datalad-handbook/book/docs/intro/installation.rst

 Git-annex:
     There are two convenient ways to install git-annex.
 The first is `downloading the installer from git-annex' homepage <https://git-annex.branchable.com/install/Windows>`_.
 The other is to deploy git-annex via the `DataLad installer`_.
-    The latter option requires the installation of the datalad-installer, Once Python is available, it can be done with the Python package manager :shcmd:`pip`.
+    The latter option requires the installation of the datalad-installer.
+    Once Python is available, it can be done with the Python package manager :shcmd:`pip`.
 Open a command prompt and run:

     .. code-block:: bat